JorgePereira09005/Angular_Spring_ExoticCar/README.md

 # Angular_Spring_ExoticCar
  Website made in Angular and Spring Boot for viewing exotic cars, backed by a MySQL database.

+ Browser cars by brand, use the search feature to find a certain car model and leave comments!

  Please edit the "spring.datasource.username" and "spring.datasource.password" fields in the application.properties file in src/main/resources with the required information to access your local instance of MySQL.

  ![image](https://user-images.githubusercontent.com/61985975/80978699-50900400-8e1e-11ea-8634-f9512fc544d5.png)